Sitecore-Community/Sitecore.Speak.Guidance/Component Development/Coding Guidelines/RazorViewCSHTML.md

+---
+layout: default
-# Code Guidelines for Razor Views
+title: Code Guidelines for Razor Views
+---

 The following guidelines apply to CSHTML for components.